illuminating care

 Does this sound like you?

-Diagnostic labels can be tricky in this space, and are definitely not a prerequisite to seeing me.
+Diagnostic labels can be tricky in this space, and are definitely not a prerequisite to seeing us.

 However, you may have been diagnosed with, or suspect that you have: